 - Knowing that the greatest prison people live in is the fear of what other people think.
 And that only dead fish go with the flow.

-- The responsibility and duty of caring for an aging parent.
-I am thankful for the journey that is and has been Mom.
-Where we've traveled, especially in the past 13 years, is not a trip you'll ever find in a guide book.
-Despite all that's been written about Alzheimer's Disease, especially early-onset, no guide book exists, for each journey is unique.
+- The responsibility and duty of caring for an aging parent which finally came to an end this June.
+I am thankful for the journey that was Mom.
+Where we've traveled, especially in the past 15 years, is not a trip you'll ever find in a guide book.
+Despite all that's been written about Alzheimer's disease, especially early-onset, no guide book exists, for each journey is unique.

 - The friends and loved ones who have passed on this year and what their lives meant to me.